 So what is OCR?
 OCR is a technology that constantly evolves and transforms various industries by reducing manual processes through automation.
 Today you can find a variety of vendors providing OCR software and even more advanced solutions such as Intelligent Document Processing (IDP).
 But why is it getting more adoption from industries such as banking, retail, travel, legal, and healthcare?

 Here in this blog, you will find everything you need to know about OCR.
-We will cover what is, how it works, its use cases, its benefits, and how you can get started.
+We will cover what it is, how it works, its use cases, its benefits, and how you can get started.
 Now, let’s get into it!

 What is Optical Character Recognition (OCR)?